openstack/openstack-manuals/doc/install-guide/source/environment-ntp-verify.rst

       ===============================================================================
       ^* controller                    3    9   377   421    +15us[  -87us] +/-   15ms

-   Contents in the *remote* column should indicate the hostname of the controller node.
+   Contents in the *Name/IP address* column should indicate the hostname of the controller node.